Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The AreaSearch postcode level ATO data for financial year 2022 shows Coonamble SA2 had incomes below national averages.
-The median income was $43,964 and the average was $62,322.
-This contrasts with Rest of NSW's median income of $49,459 and average income of $62,998.
-Based on a 12.61% Wage Price Index growth since financial year 2022, estimated incomes for September 2025 would be approximately $49,508 (median) and $70,181 (average).
-Census 2021 income data indicates Coonamble's household, family, and personal incomes fall between the 17th and 23rd percentiles nationally.
-The earnings profile shows 28.4% of residents earning $1,500 - $2,999 weekly, aligning with metropolitan regions at 29.9%.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Coonamble SA2 had a median income among taxpayers of $43,964 and an average of $62,322.
+This is lower than the national average.
+The Rest of NSW had a median income of $49,459 and an average of $62,998 during this period.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $49,508 (median) and $70,181 (average).
+According to Census 2021 income data, household, family, and personal incomes in Coonamble fall between the 17th and 23rd percentiles nationally.
+The $1,500 - 2,999 income bracket dominates with 28.4% of residents (1,165 people), consistent with surrounding regions at 29.9%.
 Housing costs are modest, with 91.1% of income retained, but total disposable income ranks at the 26th percentile nationally.

 Frequently Asked Questions - Income